-- Nominations may come from alumni, students, faculty, department heads, AREC or center directors, and deans.
+- Nominations may come from the unit leader or the unit leader’s designee.
+Unit leaders include department heads, AREC directors, center directors, deans or associate deans.

 - The CALS associate dean for research will designate the form and content of nominating material in keeping with the criteria set forth for these awards.

 - Nominators are urged to prepare the documentation so that peers in unrelated fields can appreciate the significance of the nominee's work.
 The issues of how the work relates to the state-of-the-art and what impact it has had on the field should be addressed clearly and concisely.

 - A selection committee chaired by the CALS associate dean of research will select the award winners.
 Reviewers will not provide feedback for applications received.

 - The recipient must have been an on- or off-campus member of the CALS faculty for at least three years.